 The future of eCommerce

-It is true that eCommerce is growing, and fast.
+What the future of retail will look like? eCommerce is growing, and very fast.
 B2C is huge but it is dwarfed by B2B, which is expected to be twice that of B2C by 2020.
 By 2022 global digital sales are expected to reach $5.8 trillion and B2B eCommerce is expected to account for 17% of all US B2B sales come 2023.
 However, it is also true that eCommerce in the west is not growing as rapidly as it once did.

 Once the US had the largest share of the eCommerce market, but today China is king.
 The Asia Pacific region is projected to have a greater eCommerce retail market than the rest of the world combined by 2023, to say nothing of the B2B eCommerce market.
 However, there are many hurdles to breaking into the Chinese market, the Great Firewall not the least among them, and many will be better off just changing tactics in the west.